-In a "Rules On" situation (UNC TPD C1.8), Users are required to follow their OPN, but-and the proposer understands that National Gas intends to correspondingly enforce Section J 4.5.2 and reject any OPNs there is no obligation to offtake in athat exceed a User's 1/24th manner based on Exit Capacity holdings.
+In a "Rules On" situation (UNC TPD C1.8), Users are required to follow their OPN, and the proposer understands that National Gas intends to correspondingly enforce Section J 4.5.2 and reject any OPNs that exceed a User's 1/24th Exit Capacity holdings.
 The proposer believes that the scaling back of release of daily firm exit capacity in pre-NGSE stages is intended as a commercial incentive and not as an operational restriction that will affect critical national infrastructure such as power generation.